Legislature(2021 - 2022)GRUENBERG 120

 11.41.410(a)(4)(B) and AS 11.41.420, as well as subsequently

-defined in AS 11.41.470(7).
-He said DOL had no objections to
+defined under AS 11.41.470(7).
+He said DOL had no objection to

-the use of the word "victim."
+the use of the word "victim".
 He submitted that the statutes

 were somewhat inconsistent in their use of "person" versus

-"victim."
+"victim".
 He said he understood Amendment 2 to be an attempt at

 clarifying the definition of consent in terms of who was being